 Due to the rise in sea level, there used to be many incidents of inundation here, especially before the 16th century.
 However, when the sea withdrew a little, multiple ridges and lagoons remained.
 It was during those times, that specifically, a sand ridge ran from the mouth of Cooum to the present spot which is known as the Presidency college.
-This ridge in the present times is the Marina Beach.
+This ridge in the present times is Marina Beach.

 Before the construction of Madras Harbour, this beach was considered as a strip of mud only.
 During that time, the governor of Madras Mountstuart Elphinstone Grant Duff was captivated by the scenic beauty of this place and then decided to build a promenade alongside the beach.
-After everything was done, the beach was given then the name of Madras Marina.
+After everything was done, the beach was given the name of Madras Marina.

-Ice House.
 The magnificent cake-shaped Ice House is truly a delightful tourist attraction to visit with your loved ones.
 It is believed that Swami Vivekananda lived here for a period of one week.